Links on Android Authority may earn us a commission. Learn more.

 Price: Free / $99.99 per year

-Termius is another larger option in the terminal emulators space.
+Termius is another popular option in the terminal emulator space.
 It has support for a ton of things, including the basics like Telnet and more complicated stuff like ECDSA, ed25519, and chacha20-poly1305.
 The app also has themes, 2-factor authentication, automatic OS recognition when you remote connect, and more.
-There is a premium version and it’s a subscription.
-It gives you cross-device syncing (with AES-256 bit encryption and a zero-knowledge cloud storage policy), terminal tabs, and some other stuff.
-This one is serious and unfortunately that also means its price tag, but it works quite well in our testing.
+There is a premium version, and it’s a subscription.
+It gives you cross-device syncing (with AES-256-bit encryption and a zero-knowledge cloud storage policy), terminal tabs, and some other stuff.
+This one works quite well in our testing and it’s a more serious app, but the fact that it requires a subscription will turn many users away.

 Terminal Emulator for Android